WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 Tyumen region

-Yamalo-Nenets Aut. county
+Yamalo-Nenets Aut. district

-Tyumen region without author. constituencies
+Tyumen region without cars. districts

 Chelyabinsk region